-Watch Edward Louré from our partner organisation UCRT, takling about land rights in his acceptance speech after winning the 2016 Goldman Environmental Prize!
+VIDEO: Watch Edward Louré from UCRT talking about land rights in his acceptance speech after winning the 2016 Goldman Environmental Prize in the video below…